 Cryptosporidium – faeces testing is performed Monday to Friday.

 Turnaround time is up to 5 days from receipt by the PHO laboratory.

 Cryptosporidium specimens are examined by microscopy by preparing a smear and concentrate following a centrifugation procedure using the Formalin/Ethyl-acetate method.
 The concentration method allows for detection of small numbers of organisms.

 A permanent stained smear is used for the identification of trophozoites, occasionally cysts and to confirm species.
 It is prepared and read from the concentrate.
 Iron Hematoxylin stain is used to identify and confirm non-coccidial intestinal protozoa.

-Cryptosporidium will not be identified using the iron hematoxylin stain.
+Cryptosporidium will not be identified using the Iron Hematoxylin stain.
 They are concentrated using floatation method.
-Oocysts of Cryptosporidium, Cystoisospora and Cyclospora are stained with a modified Auramine Rhodamine fluorescent stain and confirmed with a Safranin stain.
+Oocysts of Cryptosporidium, Cystoisospora (syn.
+Isosopra) and Cyclospora are stained with a modified Auramine Rhodamine fluorescent stain and confirmed with a Safranin stain.

-Alternately some labs use a combined stain instead to detect both trophozoites, cysts and Cryptosporidium.
-Specimens are stained with the sequential kinyoun-haematoxylin stain.
+Alternately some labs use a combined stain instead to detect both trophozoites, cysts and coccidians.
+Specimens are stained with the sequential Kinyoun-haematoxylin stain.

 Results are reported to the ordering physician or health care provider as indicated on the requisition.